omunroe-com/navewiki/[Howto]-Hacking-on-the-CoffeeScript-Compiler.md

 ### The CoffeeScript Compiler

 CoffeeScript is *self-hosting*.
 This means that the CoffeeScript compiler is written in....
 CoffeeScript.
-If that makes your head hurt, welcome to the world of compilers and language translators :)
+If that makes your head hurt, welcome to the world of compilers and transpilers :)

     npm install -g coffee-script